 Yet if the drum is too big, then you’ll rarely be able to fill it up.
 Then you’ll be wasting in every wash.
 So it’s a big decision to make, but once you’ve made it, find out how to load a washing machine and how to make sure you get the best results regardless of the drum size.

 That bigger drum requires more detergent.
 Not only is there more dirt, but there’s more water, too.
-Follow the dosing instructions on your Ariel Original Washing Liquid bottle for perfect results.
-Too much detergent and you’re not only wasting, but you may need to wash your clothes again.
-Too little and you’ll probably take out clothes almost as dirty as when you put them in.
+Follow the instructions on your pack of Ariel 3in1 PODS Washing Tablets to see how many pods you should place in your machine for perfect results.
+Too many Ariel 3in1 PODS and you’re not only wasting detergent, but you may need to wash your clothes again.
+Too few and you’ll probably take out clothes almost as dirty as when you put them in.

 How do you know how full is too full, though?
 Well there’s a simple trick to finding out whether you’ve stuffed too many garments into your washing machine: the palm trick.